The Steps to Take After a Car Accident in Chicago

 What to do at the Accident Scene

-- Stop if you are involved in an accident.
-Do not leave the scene, as there can be criminal charges for leaving the scene of an accident.
+- Stop if you are in an accident.
+Do not leave, as there can be criminal charges for fleeing the scene of an accident.

-- Make sure everyone in your car is not injured.
+- Make sure everyone in your car is okay.
 If there are serious injuries, do not try to move them unless absolutely necessary.
-If you are injured and in pain, and it is safe to remain in your car, do not move until emergency personnel arrives.
+If you have injuries or are in pain, and it is safe to remain in your car, do not move until emergency personnel arrive.

 - Call the police and let them know if there are injuries.
 Make sure a police report is made (you will need one later for any type of claim).